A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 11:00am: Shop Downtown

-- Page and Palette: A family owned bookstore that’s been here for over 40 years, with a coffee shop inside called Latte Da.
-Winston Groom, the author of Forrest Gump, used to sit here like it was his second office.
-Fairhope has more published authors per capita than any town in America.
-This is part of the reason why.
-(Open Sunday with limited hours, but the bookstore feel is best on Saturday.)
+- Page and Palette.
+A family owned bookstore that has been here for over 40 years, with a coffee shop inside called Latte Da.
+It has long been a favorite haunt of local authors, so you just might rub elbows with a writer.
+Fairhope has more published authors per capita than any town in America, and this place is part of the reason why.

-- Eastern Shore Art Center: Five free galleries with rotating exhibits.
-Closed Sunday, so don’t save this for the end of your trip.
+- Eastern Shore Art Center.
+Five free galleries with rotating exhibits.
+Closed Sunday, so do not save this for the end of your trip.

-- The Fairhope boutiques along Fairhope Avenue, Section Street, and De La Mare: Many of the best ones close Sunday.
-Saturday is when you’ll see downtown at its full energy.
+- The boutiques along Fairhope Avenue, Section Street, and De La Mare.
+Many of the best ones close Sunday.
+Saturday is when you will see downtown at its full energy.

 2:00pm: Taste of Fairhope Food Tour